KristenSantos/swe-8-1-first-server-Kristen-Santos/README.md

 When you're done, push your code to github and [follow these steps to deploy using Render](https://github.com/The-Marcy-Lab-School/render-deployment-instructions).
 Then, add the deployed link to your GitHub About section.
 Click on the gear icon to set the Website url (if you are unable to modify the About section, simply add the link to the top of this README)

 ![](./images/deployed-github.png)

-## Submit

-Submit a link to your GitHub repository on Canvas.